bids-standard/bids-specification/src/99-appendices/03-hed.md

 which delineates the allowed HED path strings.
 The version of HED used in tagging a dataset should be provided in the `HEDVersion` field of the `dataset_description.json` file located in the dataset root directory.
+This allows for a proper validation of the HED annotations (for example using the `bids-validator`).

 Example: The following `dataset_description.json` file specifies that the [`HED8.0.0.xml`](https://github.com/hed-standard/hed-specification/tree/master/hedxml/HED8.0.0.xml)